SinusBot/docs/docs/youtube-dl.md

 If you face an issue, make sure you have the [Microsoft Visual C++ 2010 Redistributable Package (x86)](https://www.microsoft.com/en-US/download/details.aspx?id=5555) installed.

-You should also **try updating youtube-dl** by redownloading it as described above.
+You should also **try updating youtube-dl** by re-downloading it as described above.

 ## Linux